 Who Uses Oxycodone?

-The use, and abuse, of Oxycodone is widespread and effects more people than you might imagine.
-It is one of the most commonly used pain medications available, with more than 32 million Percocet prescriptions being written each year alone.
+The use, and abuse, of oxycodone is widespread and effects more people than one might imagine.
+It is one of the most commonly used pain medications available alongside with Hydrocodone, with more than 32 million Percocet prescriptions being written each year alone.

 How many people in the US abuse Oxycodone?